dinesh-tathekalva/aws-intro/3-ec2-node-web/README.md

 > SSH into the AWS EC2 machine.
-Please refer to [link](/aws-cli-create-ec2) on how to create a new EC2 machine.
+Refer to [link](/2-aws-cli-create-ec2) on how to create a new EC2 machine.
 ```
 ssh -i ravi-aws-web.pem ec2-user@<ip-address>
 ```